Uniting Nesterov and Heavy Ball Methods for Uniform Global Asymptotic Stability of the Set of Minimizers: Introduction

 \item {\em Extension of the results on Nesterov's method in \cite{muehlebach2019dynamical}:} In the process, in Section \ref{sec:ProofMainResult}, we extend the properties and convergence results for Nesterov's method in \cite{muehlebach2019dynamical}.
-In particular, while the convergence rate results in \cite{muehlebach2019dynamical} assume that $L(\xi_1^*) = 0$ at $\xi^* = 0$, and $\zeta = 1$ for \eqref{eqn:MJODENCVX}, here we prove uniform global attractivity (UGA) of the minimizer, with a convergence rate of $\frac{1}{(t+2)^2}$, for cost functions with a minimum value that is not necessarily zero, which holds for a generic parameter $\zeta > 0$.
-We achieve the relaxation on $\zeta$ by moving it into the numerator of the coefficient of the gradient, effectively decoupling $\zeta$ and $M$.
-This leads to the ODE
+In particular, while the convergence rate results in \cite{muehlebach2019dynamical} assume that $L(\xi_1^*) = 0$ at $\xi^* = 0$, and $\zeta = 1$ for \eqref{eqn:MJODENCVX}, here we prove UGAS of the minimizer, with a convergence rate of $\frac{1}{(t+2)^2}$, for cost functions with a minimum value that is not necessarily zero, which holds for a generic parameter $\zeta > 0$.
+We achieve the relaxation on $\zeta$ by moving it into the numerator of the coefficient of the gradient, effectively decoupling $\zeta$ and $M$, namely,

-Such a modification leads to faster convergence as $\zeta$ increases, and slower convergence as $\zeta \rightarrow 0$. \end{enumerate}}
+Such a modification leads to faster convergence as $\zeta$ increases, and slower convergence as $\zeta \rightarrow 0$. \end{enumerate}} \IfConf{

-Preliminary work in \cite{hustig2021uniting} proposed an algorithm uniting Nesterov's method globally and heavy ball locally for $\mathcal{C}^2$, strongly convex objective functions $L$, and included different results and examples that reflect such conditions, with proofs omitted due to space considerations.
-The uniting algorithm proposed in this paper relaxes the conditions in \cite{hustig2021uniting} to $\mathcal{C}^1$, nonstrongly convex $L$ with a unique minimizer.
-Such a relaxation is reflected in the results, examples, and proofs presented here. \IfConf{More technical details can be found in \cite{dhustigs2022unitingNSC}, which is available online.}{}
+}{} \IfConf{While preliminary work in \cite{hustig2021uniting} proposed an algorithm uniting Nesterov's method globally and heavy ball locally for $\mathcal{C}^2$, strongly convex $L$, with different results and examples, the uniting algorithm proposed in this paper relaxes the conditions in \cite{hustig2021uniting} to $\mathcal{C}^1$, convex $L$ with a unique minimizer.}{Preliminary work in \cite{hustig2021uniting} proposed an algorithm uniting Nesterov's method globally and heavy ball locally for $\mathcal{C}^2$, strongly convex objective functions $L$, and included different results and examples that reflect such conditions, with proofs omitted due to space considerations.
+The uniting algorithm proposed in this paper relaxes the conditions in \cite{hustig2021uniting} to $\mathcal{C}^1$, convex $L$ with a unique minimizer.
+Such a relaxation is reflected in the results, examples, and proofs presented here.} \IfConf{A technical report version of this paper, with more details \cite{dhustigs2022unitingNSC}, is available online.}{}